Tour Length

 When is the best time to visit Malawi?

 “A Malawi safari is possible at any time of the year.
-July to October, which corresponds with the middle and end of the Dry season, is the best time for general wildlife viewing.
-At this time the bush thins out and animals gather around remaining water sources.
+July to October, which corresponds with the middle and end of the Dry season, is the best time for wildlife viewing.
+At this time, the bush thins out and animals gather around remaining water sources.
 However, this isn’t the case in Nyika National Park, which is located at high altitude and tends to be very cold during these months.
-The warmer summer months from November to May tend to be more pleasant and productive on the Nyika plateau.
-Malawi is a very varied country with a lot to offer aside from safari activities, so most people will visit some of the parks as part of a more general tour.
-In general, the cooler Dry season months, from May to August, offer the best travel conditions throughout most of the country.
+The warmer summer months from November to May tend to be more pleasant and productive for wildlife viewing on the Nyika Plateau.
+Malawi is a varied country with a lot to offer aside from safari activities, so most people will visit some of the parks as part of a more general tour.
+The cooler, drier months from May to August usually offer the best travel conditions throughout much of the country.
 October can be extremely hot.”

-› More about the best time to visit Malawi 1Why visit Malawi, and what are the major attractions?
+› More about the best time to visit Malawi 1What are the major attractions?

 “Malawi vacations tend to be relatively affordable.
 In fact, the country had long been a popular backpacker destination before other tourism facilities developed, and today budget travelers remain well catered for.
 In recent years, more establishments have opened up for midrange and upmarket package tourism.
 As anywhere in Africa, safaris tend to be some of the more expensive activities on a holiday.
 Liwonde National Park is Malawi’s most established safari destination and it offers accommodation for three different markets: camping, a standard midrange camp and a luxury exclusive lodge.
 So no matter your budget, Malawi safari prices should be well within your reach.”

-“Malawi is a very scenic country, but not primarily a wildlife destination.
+“Malawi is a very scenic country, but it’s not primarily a wildlife destination.
 Having said that, the parks have improved hugely in recent times and its reputation as a wildlife destination is growing steadily.
-Majete Wildlife Reserve is a Big Five destination and part of it has been set aside as a private concession for the famous Robin Pope Safaris.
-With the help of African Parks, Majete has been regenerated and restocked from almost nothing and it is rapidly becoming a top wildlife destination.
-Another Malawian gem to be included in Malawi safari trips is Liwonde National Park.
-This very scenic park is located on a beautiful stretch of the Shire River, and boat-based safaris are particularly rewarding.
-Hippos and crocodiles are abundant and elephants can often be found drinking as well.
-Nyika National Park, which is more reminiscent of the European countryside than the African bush, offers a more low-key experience, but many antelope species can be seen grazing on the grassy hills and leopards are occasionally spotted on night drives.”
+Majete Wildlife Reserve is a Big Five (lion, leopard, elephant, buffalo and rhino) destination and part of it has been set aside as a private concession for the famous Robin Pope Safaris.
+With the help of African Parks, Majete has been regenerated and restocked from almost nothing, and it is rapidly becoming a top wildlife destination.
+Another gem to include in Malawi safari trips is Liwonde National Park.
+This very scenic park is on a beautiful stretch of the Shire River and boat-based safaris here are particularly rewarding.
+Hippos and crocodiles are abundant, and elephants can often be found drinking as well.
+Nyika National Park, which is more reminiscent of the European countryside than the African bush, offers a more low-key experience.
+Many antelope species can be seen grazing on the grassy hills, and leopards are often spotted on night drives.”

-“Malawi is a very safe country.
-It is politically very stable and it lacks big cities such as Nairobi, Dar es Salaam and Johannesburg, which are usually the crime hot spots of any country.
-The rural nature of the country makes it almost a hassle-free destination.
-Of course there is some petty crime, as is the case in any developing country prone to poverty, so normal safety precautions should be taken when walking around unguided.”
+“Malawi is a safe country to visit.
+It is politically very stable and it lacks big cities on the scale of Nairobi, Dar es Salaam and Johannesburg, which are usually the crime hot spots of any country.
+The rural nature of Malawi makes it almost a hassle-free destination.
+Of course, there is some petty crime in the cities (as is the case all over the world), so normal safety precautions should be taken when walking around unguided.”

-5How do you select a reliable Malawian tour operator?
+5How do you select a reliable tour operator for a Malawi trip?

-“Although initially mainly catering to backpackers, there is now a full range of accommodation available when on a Malawi safari tour.
+“Although Malawi initially mainly catered to backpackers, there is now a full range of accommodation available when on a safari tour.
 Different levels and styles of accommodation can be found in most parks, including the old-style luxury tented camp.
 On a different level of class is the exquisite lodge run by Robin Pope in Majete Wildlife Reserve.
-A full range of accommodation options is available along the lake, ranging from small resorts and boutique hotels to backpacker hostels, campgrounds and small guesthouses.”
+A full range of accommodation options is available along the shores of Lake Malawi, ranging from small resorts and boutique hotels to backpacker hostels, campgrounds and guesthouses.”

-7What can I expect from an African safari in Malawi?
+7What can I expect from a safari in Malawi?

-“Malawi is a friendly, off-the-beaten track destination that will appeal to people with a general interest in Africa: its people, wildlife and scenic beauty.
-Malawi holidays are usually but not exclusively centered on the wildlife, but, depending on your interests, you can balance your itinerary more toward the parks and reserves, or the lake and general African life.
+“Malawi is a friendly, off-the-beaten-track destination that will appeal to those with a general interest in Africa: its people, wildlife and scenic beauty.
+Malawi holidays are usually, but not exclusively, centered on the wildlife.
+Depending on your interests, you can focus your itinerary more toward the parks and reserves, or the lake and general African life.
 Most people will spend some time on the lake as well as in the parks.
-Diving and snorkeling is nothing short of fantastic, and the calm, salt-free water of the lake makes the whole experience easier than similar sea-based activities.”
+The diving and snorkeling is fantastic, and the calm freshwater lake makes the whole experience easier than sea-based activities.”

 8Malawi Safari Reviews